The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The one-dimensional representations of

-The Macdonald tree $M^{s+1}$ is built by attaching to copies of $M^{s}$ to each hook partition of $M^{s}$.
-The vertices that propagate on the $2^{s+1}$ level are those corresponding to the partitions $(2^{s+1})$ and $1^{2^{s+1}}$.
-Thus, in particular the Macdonald tree has only two infinite rays.
-The diagram for one-dimensional representations by contrast has an infinite number of infinite rays, since each binary string $b$ can be extended by attaching $\epsilon=0,1$ to the left of $b$, and between the vertices $\epsilon b$ and $b$, there is a unique path in $\mathbb{B}$.
-So there are at least as many infinite rays as there are binary strings of any nonzero length, and there are an infinite number of those.
+A recursive construction of the Macdonald tree can be found in \cite{MR3510808}.
+In particular the Macdonald tree has only two infinite rays.
+The subgraph $\mathbb{B}$ by contrast has an infinite number of infinite rays, since each binary string $b$ can be extended by attaching $\epsilon=0,1$ to the left of $b$, and between the vertices $\epsilon b$ and $b$, there is a unique path in $\mathbb{B}$.

-\begin{corollary} The Macdonald tree is not isomorphic to $\mathbb{O}$. \end{corollary}
+\begin{corollary} The Macdonald tree is not isomorphic to $\mathbb{B}$. \end{corollary}

-These differences may be observed by contrasting Figure \ref{fig:amritree} to Figure \ref{fig:bratelli}.
-Each node at the $2^k$ level in Figure \ref{fig:bratelli} is on a chain that may be extended infinitely, in two ways- corresponding to the positive and negative extension of the tree.
-This is clearly untrue of Figure \ref{fig:amritree}, where by \cite{amri} there are only two infinite rays.

-A Sage implementation of the bijection between forests and irreducible representations( also conjugacy classes) can be found at https://github.com/sridharpn/2-Sylow.